Chengdu

-Founded by the state of Shu, Chengdu is unique as a major Chinese settlement that has maintained its name mostly unchanged throughout the imperial, republican, and communist eras.
-It was the capital of Liu Bei's Shu Han during the Three Kingdoms Era, as well as several other local kingdoms during the Middle Ages.
+Founded by the Kingdom of Shu in the 4th century BC, Chengdu is unique as the only Chinese settlement that has maintained its name unchanged throughout the imperial, republican, and communist eras for more than two thousand years.
+It was the capital of Liu Bei's Shu Han Empire during the Three Kingdoms Era, as well as several other local kingdoms during the Middle Ages.
 During World War II, refugees from eastern China fleeing from the Japanese settled in Chengdu.
 After the war, Chengdu was briefly the capital of the Nationalist republican government until it withdrew to Taipei on the island of Taiwan.
-Under the PRC, Chengdu's importance as a link between Eastern and Western China expanded, with railways built to Chongqing in 1952, and Kunming and Tibet afterward.
+Under the PRC, Chengdu's importance as a link between Eastern China and Western China expanded, with railways built to Chongqing in 1952, and Kunming and Tibet afterward.
 In the 1960s, Chengdu became an important defense industry hub.

-Chengdu is now one of the most important economic, financial, commercial, cultural, transportation, and communication centers in China.
+Chengdu is now one of the most important economic, financial, commercial, cultural, transportation, research, and communication centers in China.
 Its economy is diverse, characterized by the machinery, automobile, medicine, food, and information technology industries.
+Chengdu is a leading financial hub, ranking 35th globally on the 2021 Global Financial Centres Index.
+Chengdu also hosts many international companies; more than 315 Fortune 500 companies have established branches in the city.
+Chengdu is the third Chinese city with two international airports after Beijing and Shanghai.
 Chengdu Shuangliu International Airport, and the newly built Tianfu International Airport, a hub of Air China and Sichuan Airlines, is one of the 30 busiest airports in the world, and the Chengdu railway station is one of the six biggest in China.
-Chengdu is considered a "Beta + (global second-tier)" city classification (together with Barcelona and Washington, D.C.) according to the Globalization and World Cities Research Network.
-Chengdu is a leading financial hub, ranking 35th globally the 2021 Global Financial Centres Index.
-Chengdu also hosts many international companies; more than 300 Fortune 500 companies have established branches in Chengdu.
-The city also hosts more than 16 foreign consulates, making it the fourth major city to host more foreign representatives than any other city in China after Beijing, Shanghai, and Guangzhou.
+Chengdu is considered a "Beta + (global second-tier)" city classification (along with Barcelona and Washington, D.C.) according to the GaWC.
+As of 2023, the city also hosts 23 foreign consulates, the fourth most in China behind Beijing, Shanghai, and Guangzhou.
 Chengdu is the seat of the Western Theater Command region of the People's Liberation Army.
-Chengdu hosted the FISU Summer World University Games, an international multi-sport event.
-It is considered one of the most livable cities in China.
+In 2023, Chengdu became the third Chinese city to host the Summer World University Games, after Beijing and Shenzhen.
+In 2025, the city also hosted the World Games.
+It is considered one of the best cities in China to live in, and also a national central city of China.

-Chengdu is one of the world's top 30 cities by scientific research output, and home to the greatest number of universities and research institutes in Southwestern China, notably Sichuan University, University of Electronic Science and Technology of China, Southwestern University of Finance and Economics, Southwest Jiaotong University, Chengdu University of Technology, Sichuan Normal University, and Xihua University.
+Chengdu is one of the world's top 25 cities by scientific research output.
+The city is home to the greatest number of universities and research institutes in Western China.
+Notably, these include: Sichuan University, University of Electronic Science and Technology of China, Southwestern University of Finance and Economics, Southwest Jiaotong University, Chengdu University of Technology, Sichuan Normal University, and Xihua University.